 A solid awareness of how much sleep your child should be getting will help you form the right strategy for organising your child’s bedtime.

 Putting your child(ren) to bed

 Putting your children to bed is a chance to bond with them while also encouraging your child(ren) to get the rest they need to function well the next day.
-Creating a calm environment and getting a child into a consistent bedtime routine will ease them into the Land of Nod more smoothly and set them up for a restorative, revitalising sleep.
+Creating a calm environment and bringing a child into a consistent bedtime routine will ease them into the Land of Nod more smoothly and set them up for a restorative, revitalising sleep.
 Approach this with the steps below:

 Establish a routine

 You’ve established the routine and set a time for bed.
-Now it’s time to stick to it.
+Now, it’s time to stick to it.
 That may not be easy, depending on your schedule as a parent, but consistency is the key, so follow the routine as closely as possible.
-This is the time when toddlers might start climbing out of bed, and slightly older children will try to negotiate to stay up for a little longer.
+This is when toddlers might start climbing out of bed, and slightly older children will try to negotiate to stay up for a little longer.
 Stick to your guns.